Building GrapheneOS

 Build targets

-Smartphone targets:
+Smartphone and tablet targets:

 - cheetah (Pixel 7 Pro)